 Install Brackets or Adhesive Hooks

-Instead of drilling curtain brackets into your wall, install them on your headrail.
+You can drill curtain brackets into your wall, or install them on your headrail.
 The headrail is the bar that runs horizontally at the top of your blinds.
 There are some products specially made to be installed on headrails, so purchase those if possible.
 Installing the brackets directly onto the headrail eliminates the need for you to drill holes for them in your wall.
 Most curtain brackets will come with the screws you’ll need to install them onto your headrail.
 If not, you can purchase basic screws at your local hardware store.

 Installing curtain brackets on your blind headrail is the easiest way to hang curtains over vertical blinds.
 Venetian blinds, however, may look better if you install adhesive hooks on the wall on either side of your window.
 If you go the hook route, make sure the hooks you purchase are able to hold at least five pounds.
 And if your curtain rod is heavy, you may need more than two adhesive hooks to hold it in place.
 Insert a third above the center of your window to help hold the rod in place.